our Case

 The law forces independent groups that want to speak out about a state election to, among other things:

-1. Announce their top five donors in any broadcast or online communications;
+1. Announce their top three donors in any broadcast or online communications;

 2. If a group received most of its funding from out of state, put a disclaimer on their communications saying so—on screen in all capital letters for the communication’s entire duration; and